Cole Howard (voice actor)

-Cole Howard (born March 30, 1989) is a Canadian voice actor currently living in Vancouver, British Columbia.
+Cole Howard is a Canadian voice actor currently living in Vancouver, British Columbia.
 He voices for films, commercials, anime, cartoons, and video games.
 He was the voice lead in Bob's Broken Sleigh.
-He is also known for his performances as Kosuke Ueki from The Law of Ueki, Van Yamano from Little Battlers Experience and Lief from Deltora Quest.
+He is also known for his performances as Kosuke Ueki from The Law of Ueki, Van Yamano from Little Battlers Experience Lief from Deltora Quest, and Takumi Tokiha from My-HiME.